voronianski/soundcloud-audio.js/README.md

 Create an instance of _SoundCloudAudio_, internally uses HTML5 `<audio>` element which is available under [audio](https://github.com/voronianski/soundcloud-audio.js#audio) property.

-Client ID string is required, so get it here - https://developers.soundcloud.com.
+Client ID string is optional but you can get it here - https://developers.soundcloud.com.

 ### Methods